radif/basic_RSA_Text_Encryption/README.md

 	Converting encrypted numbers into text:
 	"[47, 4, 11, 11, 14]" => Hello

-Please, note, even the explanation shows the usage of the exponent (^) modulus (%) operator, the actual implementation is more complex as we would quickly run out of numbers once performed on large numbers as 2303 ^ 1019
+Please, note, although, the explanation shows the usage of the exponent (^) modulus (%) operator, the actual implementation is more complex as we would quickly run out of numbers once performed on large numbers as 2303 ^ 1019
 Please, look into exponentModulus method to see how to progressively raise exponent and rotate the result with modulus along the way.

 Enjoy learning about cryptography!